holistic-web/portfolio-fabricator/portfolio-manager/README.md

-# Admin UI
+# Portfolio Manager
-Admin UI that allows a user to build a portfolio object to generate the site for the `[/fabricated-website]([/fabricated-website)` section of this project.
+Portfolio Manager that allows a user to build a portfolio object to generate the site for the `[/fabricated-website]([/fabricated-website)` section of this project.

 ![preview](/.project/images/preview-management-ui.png)